we-make-software/tech/README.md

 This shows clearly where the macros go and what they do.
 They fill the struct fields automatically so we don’t need to manually assign each function.

+If you see, we still need to make a signature system.
+It is important.
+You need to know that we are going to use a semicolon `;` and not a comma `,`.
+In `WMSR` we use commas, but in this signature system we are going to use semicolons.
+The semicolon is an important note, and you need to understand it.
+In the struct, there is no comma, only a semicolon when it is a new line.